GSA/fpki-guides/_announcements/03_google_ct.md

 ### Disable CT Enforcement for Government-Furnished Equipment
 {% include alert-info.html content="Two options are outlined in this section.
 Additional options may become available for future releases of Chrome.
-We will continue to update these procedures and post additional information as they become available.
+We will continue to update these procedures and post additional information as it becomes available.
 Please also check the GitHub Issues in the GSA FPKI-Guides repository for in-progress discussions." %}

 #### Option 1:&nbsp;&nbsp;Disable CT Enforcement for "Legacy" CAs (Recommended Configuration)